Rullbenga/rg_master/_posts/19/dec/2019-12-23-web-analytics-why-you-need-them-to-succeed-google-analytics-wordpress-tutorial.md

 & much more.
 On top of that, Google Analytics is **FREE!**.

 [Nick Schäferoff](https://twitter.com/nschaeferhoff) over at [websitesetup.org](https://websitesetup.org/) has a lot of in-depth information about Google Analytics.
 His [post](https://websitesetup.org/) helped me learn a few extra things about analytics.
-His post also includes tutorials showing you how to install Google Analytics with a WordPress plugin and how to do it manually by adding the javascript code in the core files of your website through and FTP client.
+His post also includes tutorials showing you how to link Google Analytics with a WordPress plugin and how to do it manually by adding the javascript code in the core files of your website through and FTP client.

 ## Conclusion